-Watering can be a grueling chore during the growing season, and it’s no secret that your water bill can skyrocket if you have to tend after a lawn.
+Watering can be a grueling chore during the summer, and it’s no secret that your water bill can skyrocket if you have to tend to a lawn.
 Enter drought-tolerant gardening, also known as xeriscaping or water-smart gardening.
 The driving concept behind this gardening approach is simple: Create a plant space that thrives without too much water.

 It’s no secret that to keep the grass greener on your side, you need to water it pretty consistently.
 When putting together a drought-tolerant garden design, consider downsizing your lawn space.
 It may be more water-efficient to ditch your turf entirely and use rocks or bark mulch.
 Just keep in mind that you will have to make a significant investment in time and money if you go down this route.